Invited talk · RoboARCH @ ICRA 2026 · Vienna · 5 June 2026

 What changed

-batchsolve many problems at once
+batchexpose many subproblems at once

 denseregular array math, not pointer chasing